WisConT/micro_smart_grids/README.md

 ## Validation Case

-To run the theoretical validation case, the [validation grid](power_microgrid_v3_analytic.slx) should then be opened in MATLAB Simulink and run over a 24h period.
+To run the theoretical validation case, the [validation grid](power_microgrid_v3_analytic.slxc) should then be opened in MATLAB Simulink and run over a 24h period.
 The output results from the scopes should then be compared to the output of the [validation script](FYP_analytical_test.m).

 ## Simulation

-Explain how to run the automated tests for this system
+The smart micro-grid (settings to match UK electricity grid) can be found [here](Simulation/power_microgrid_v5_battery.slxc).
+The PV generation profiles come from the [default MATLAB solar panel data](Simulation/default_PV_data.mat), while the domestic load profiles were generated using the [24h House Eletricity Study results](HES 24H Chooser.xlsm).

 ## Built With